Kenneth Branagh

-He also directed the Marvel Cinematic Universe (MCU) superhero film Thor (2011) as well as the Disney 2015 adaptation of Cinderella.
-He starred in the films Celebrity (1998), Wild Wild West (1999), The Road to El Dorado (2000), Harry Potter and the Chamber of Secrets (2002), Valkyrie (2008), The Boat That Rocked (2009), My Week with Marilyn (2011), Dunkirk (2017), and Tenet (2020).
-For his semi-autobiographical comedy-drama Belfast (2021), Branagh was nominated for the Academy Awards for Best Picture and for Best Director, and he won the Award for Best Original Screenplay.
+Branagh directed and starred as Hercule Poirot in the eponymous film series (2017–present).
+He has also acted in Celebrity (1998), Wild Wild West (1999), The Road to El Dorado (2000), Harry Potter and the Chamber of Secrets (2002), and Valkyrie (2008).
+His portrayal of Laurence Olivier in My Week with Marilyn (2011) earned him a nomination for the Academy Award for Best Supporting Actor.
+He played supporting roles in Christopher Nolan's films Dunkirk (2017), Tenet (2020), and Oppenheimer (2023).

-He has starred in the BBC1 series Fortunes of War (1987), the Channel 4 series Shackleton (2002), and BBC One series Wallander (2008–2016).
-He received the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie and a International Emmy Award for Best Actor for his portrayal of SS leader Reinhard Heydrich in the HBO film Conspiracy (2001).
-He also received a Primetime Emmy Award and a Golden Globe Award nomination for his role as Franklin D. Roosevelt in the HBO film Warm Springs (2005).
+Branagh has starred in the BBC1 series Fortunes of War (1987), the Channel 4 series Shackleton (2002), the television film Warm Springs (2005), and the BBC One series Wallander (2008–2016).
+He received a Primetime Emmy Award and an International Emmy Award for Best Actor for his portrayal of SS leader Reinhard Heydrich in the HBO film Conspiracy (2001).

-Early life
+Early life and education

-Branagh, the middle of three children (he has an older brother and a younger sister), was born on 10 December 1960 in Belfast, the son of working-class Protestant parents Frances (née Harper) and William Branagh, a plumber and joiner who ran a company that specialised in fitting partitions and suspended ceilings.
-He lived in the Tiger’s Bay area of the city and was educated at Grove Primary School.

-In early 1970, at the age of nine, he moved with his family to Reading, Berkshire, England, to escape the Troubles.
-He was educated at Whiteknights Primary School and Meadway School, a local comprehensive in Tilehurst, where he appeared in school productions such as Toad of Toad Hall and Oh, What a Lovely War!
-At school, he acquired received pronunciation to avoid bullying.
-On his identity today he has said, "I feel Irish.
-I don't think you can take Belfast out of the boy", and he attributes his "love of words" to his Irish heritage.
+Kenneth Charles Branagh was born in Belfast on 10 December 1960, the son of working-class Protestant parents Frances (née Harper) and William Branagh.
+His father was a plumber and joiner who ran a company that specialised in fitting partitions and suspended ceilings.
+He is the middle of three children, with an older brother and a younger sister, and lived in the Tigers Bay area of Belfast.
+He was educated at Grove Primary School.
+In early 1970, at the age of nine, Branagh moved with his family to England to escape the Troubles; they settled in Berkshire, where Branagh grew up in Reading and attended Whiteknights Primary School and Meadway School in Tilehurst.
+He appeared in school productions such as Toad of Toad Hall and Oh, What a Lovely War!

-He attended the amateur Reading Cine & Video Society (now called Reading Film & Video Makers) as a member and was a keen member of Progress Theatre of which he is now the patron.
-After disappointing A-level results in English, History and Sociology, Branagh went on to train at the Royal Academy of Dramatic Art in London.
-In 1980, the Principal of RADA, Hugh Cruttwell, asked Branagh to perform a soliloquy from Hamlet for Queen Elizabeth II, during one of her visits to the academy.
+At school, Branagh learned to speak with an RP accent to avoid bullying.
+Discussing his identity, he later said, "I feel Irish.
+I don't think you can take Belfast out of the boy."
+He also attributes his "love of words" to his Irish heritage.
+He attended the amateur Reading Cine & Video Society (now called Reading Film & Video Makers) and was a keen member of Progress Theatre, of which he is now the patron.
+After disappointing A-level results in English, history, and sociology, he went on to train at the Royal Academy of Dramatic Art in London.
+In 1980, RADA's principal Hugh Cruttwell asked Branagh to perform a soliloquy from Hamlet for Queen Elizabeth II during one of her visits to the academy.